newtheatre/website/_content/get-involved.md

 ## Set Design

-As a set designer, you'll work with the director and lighting designer to create the visual concept of how the set will be on stage, and make sure it works with any blocking.
+As a set designer, you'll work with the production team to create the visual concept of how the set will be on stage, and make sure it works with any blocking, as well as sourcing materials whilst staying within budget.

-You'll also work with the producer to source materials and stay within budget.

-Over the course of the process, you'll make a number of plans and also have meetings with the Theatre and Technical Managers to ensure the set's safety.

 </div>
 <div class="col-sm" markdown="1">

 ## Set Construction

-If you're interested in getting your hands on our hammers, drills, spanners or paints, you'd love to be a part of our set construction team.
+If you're interested in getting your hands on our hammers, drills, spanners or paints, our set construction team is the place for you.

 Don't worry if you've never done anything like it before, we can provide all the training you need.

-During the get-in, the set designer will lead the build, supervised by the Theatre Manager who leads the entire get-in.

 </div></div>